Haskell Curry

-Haskell Brooks Curry (/ˈhæskəl/ HAS-kəl; September 12, 1900 – September 1, 1982) was an American mathematician, logician and computer scientist.
-Curry is best known for his work in combinatory logic, whose initial concept is based on a paper by Moses Schönfinkel, for which Curry did much of the development.
+Haskell Brooks Curry (/ˈhæskəl/ HAS-kəl; September 12, 1900 – September 1, 1982) was an American mathematician and computer scientist.
+Curry is best known for his work in combinatory logic.
+Although its initial concept was based on a paper by Moses Schönfinkel, Curry did much of the development.
 Curry is also known for Curry's paradox and the Curry–Howard correspondence.
-Named for him are three programming languages: Haskell, Brook, and Curry, and the concept of currying, a method to transform functions, used in mathematics and computer science.
+Named for him are the programming languages Haskell, Brook and Curry, and the concept of currying, a method to transform functions, used in mathematics and computer science.

 Life

 Curry was born on in Millis, Massachusetts, to Samuel Silas Curry and Anna Baright Curry, who ran a school for elocution.
 He entered Harvard University in 1916 to study medicine but switched to mathematics before graduating in 1920.
 After two years of graduate work in electrical engineering at Massachusetts Institute of Technology (MIT), he returned to Harvard to study physics, earning a Master of Arts (M.A.) in 1924.
 Curry's interest in mathematical logic began during this period when he was introduced to the Principia Mathematica, the attempt by Alfred North Whitehead and Bertrand Russell to ground mathematics in symbolic logic.
 Remaining at Harvard, Curry pursued a Doctor of Philosophy (Ph.D.) in mathematics.
 While he was directed by George David Birkhoff to work on differential equations, his interests continued to shift to logic.
 In 1927, while an instructor at Princeton University, he discovered the work of Moses Schönfinkel in combinatory logic.
 Schönfinkel's work had anticipated much of Curry's own research, and as a consequence, he moved to University of Göttingen where he could work with Heinrich Behmann and Paul Bernays, who were familiar with Schönfinkel's work.
 Curry was supervised by David Hilbert and worked closely with Bernays, receiving a Ph.D. in 1930 with a dissertation on combinatory logic.

 In 1928, before leaving for Göttingen, Curry married Mary Virginia Wheatley.
 The couple lived in Germany while Curry completed his dissertation, then, in 1929, moved to State College, Pennsylvania where Curry accepted a position at Pennsylvania State College.
 They had two children, Anne Wright Curry (July 27, 1930) and Robert Wheatley Curry (July 6, 1934).
 Curry remained at Penn State for the next 37 years.
 He spent one year at University of Chicago in 1931–1932 under a National Research Fellowship and one year in 1938–1939 at the Institute for Advanced Study in Princeton.
 In 1942 he took a leave of absence to do applied mathematics for the United States government during World War II, notably at the Frankford Arsenal.
 Immediately after the war he worked on the ENIAC project, in 1945 and 1946.
 Under a Fulbright fellowship, he collaborated with Robert Feys in Louvain, Belgium.
 After retiring from Penn State in 1966, Curry accepted a position at the University of Amsterdam.
 In 1970, after finishing the second volume of his treatise on the combinatory logic, Curry retired from the University of Amsterdam and returned to State College, Pennsylvania.